Global Research Council

 About GRC

-Global Research Council (GRC) is a virtual organization comprised of the heads of science and engineering funding agencies from around the world, dedicated to promote the sharing of data and best practices for high-quality collaboration among funding agencies worldwide.
+The Global Research Council (GRC) is a virtual organization consisting of head of science and engineering funding agencies worldwide.
+Its primary mission is to facilitate the exchange of data and best practices, fostering high-quality collaboration among funding agencies on a global scale.